raymondworkshop/raymondworkshop.github.io/_posts/learning/2017-11-16-about-thinking-skills.md

     - **know you're worth**

+##### ch3 - Hierarchy <- harness the benefits of hierarchy while mitigating its downsides
+* **Hierarchy can produce the coordination effectively to implement and produce the well-conceived decision**
+    - managers **set direction and facilitate collaboration**
+    - **Hierarchy offers needed structure** in the face of chaos (threatening or little control)
+        + **Hierarchy helps achieve the collaborative coordination** by suppressing individual desires and synchronizing behavior
+        + **Hierarchy helps people know who does what, when, and how**; **these rules promote efficient interactions by setting clear expectations** for the behaviors of people of different ranks
+        + **co-leadership is a bad idea**; this creates uncertainty over who is really in charge;
+        the actions of two equally powerful people can be especially difficult to coordinate

+    - **how much the group performance requires coordination** between the members
+        + when in interdependent settings, more talent can lead to bad group performace
+        + when individuals perform largely independent tasks, it's better have enough talent

+* how and when to fluctuate between more versus less hierarchy
+    - **leaders need to create psychological safety to encourage broad participation**; and a leader **sets the vision and the course and integrates all the different perspectives** to make the best decisions
+        +  we need everyone's perspective in **a complex and dynamic decision-making**
+        +  leaders and members need to **communicate frequently and coordinate** not only physically but also intellectually
+        + **speak up and alert leaders** to changing conditions and impending problems

+    - promote **Psychological safety** for the lower-status members
+        + **team members feel encouraged** to ask for clarification, to point out critical errors, and even to share new and challenging ideas
+        + leaders **need access to the most complete and varied information**; to ensure the perspectives and wisdom of the less powerful are brought to light

 ##### ch6 - Trust <- balance between warmth and competence
 * build warmth
     - **demonstrate concern** for others